 If you already have a lawn planted and are just looking to spruce it up a bit, there are a few things you can do to improve the look and health of your lawn.
-Fertilizers, whether they’re homemade compost or store bought, are an excellent way to get a more full, beautiful lawn.
+Fertilizers, whether they’re homemade compost or store bought, are an excellent way to get a fuller, more beautiful lawn.
 Make sure you’re fertilizing regularly, and don’t forget to fertilize in the fall.
-Fertilizing in the fall helps the grass bulk up before winter, like a bear about to hibernate, so you’ll see a stronger return in the spring.
+Fertilizing in the fall ensures your lawn survives winter, as it helps the grass bulk up before the cold months, like a bear about to hibernate, so you’ll see a stronger return in the spring.

 Another easy way to improve the look of your lawn is changing the way you mow it.
 Check your blades to see if they’re becoming dull, and sharpen them if you need to.
 Dull blades tear the grass instead of cutting it cleanly, and torn grass turns brown much more quickly.
 Consider changing the height you cut at, and not taking quite as much off the top.
 Cutting too much of any plant at once can stress it out, and grass is no exception.
 Trimming off just the ends leads to a healthier, greener lawn.
 If you find that you typically mow in the same pattern, you’re likely crushing the same sections of grass each time with your wheels.
 Add a little variety to your mowing route and you can easily avoid this problem.